 - 1 teaspoon vanilla extract

-- Mix together the all-purpose flour, baking soda, arrowroot starch, salt, and strawberry powder.
+- Mix together the all-purpose flour, baking soda, cornstarch, salt, and strawberry powder.
 Set aside.

 - Melt your unsalted butter slowly.
 Heat until a small amount of the butter is still solid, and stirring until it fully melts to reduce cooling time.